Aqua Teen Hunger Force: Theme music

-Cancellation
+2015 cancellation

 In 2015, it was announced that Adult Swim had cancelled Aqua Teen Hunger Force.
 The cancellation went against the wishes of Willis and Maiellaro, who first learned about it from the animation studio, Awesome Inc., halfway through the production of the 11th season.
 Willis said that Adult Swim president Mike Lazzo made the decision to end the series because "he was ready to move on from it".
-The double-length episode "The Last One Forever and Ever (For Real This Time) (We Fucking Mean It)" was falsely promoted as the series finale and aired on August 23, 2015.
+The double-length episode "The Last One Forever and Ever (For Real This Time) (We F##king Mean It)" was falsely promoted as the series finale and aired on August 23, 2015.
 The actual series finale, "The Greatest Story Ever Told", was quietly released early online on August 26 before airing four days later, with virtually no advertisement.
 At the time of its conclusion, Aqua Teen Hunger Force was Adult Swim's longest-running original series.

-Animation

-The show was created using Adobe Photoshop images, animated using Adobe After Effects, and edited using Apple's Final Cut Pro.

 Revival

 During an interview about the series' cancellation, Maiellaro said there are no plans to revive Aqua Teen Hunger Force, but that it could return someday.
-In 2017, Adult Swim was asked why they don't make more episodes, to which they responded "we might" during a bump.
+In 2017, Adult Swim was asked why they don't make more episodes, to which they responded "we might" via a bump.

 In April 2022, Adult Swim began uploading Aqua Teen Hunger Force shorts under the name Aquadonk Side Pieces to their YouTube channel.
-These shorts are often less than five minutes and center around the villains in the show, with all original voice actors reprising their roles.
-In January 2023, Adult Swim ordered a twelfth season consisting of five episodes.
+These shorts are often less than four minutes and center around the villains in the show, with all original voice actors reprising their roles.
+In December 2022, Maiellaro announced in an interview that he and Dave Willis were working on five new Aqua Teen scripts.
+A month later, Adult Swim officially announced the five episodes as the show's twelfth season.

+The first 11 seasons were created using Adobe Photoshop images, animated using Adobe After Effects, and edited using Apple's Final Cut Pro.
+Beginning with season 12, the series is animated by Floyd County Productions.

+In a May 2024 tweet, Matt Maiellaro indicated that future seasons were unlikely for the time being, describing the show as "cancelled."